 What’s the secret behind doing good work?

 Ask when you don’t know.
-Many people are ashamed of admitting when you don’t know something.
-But to do QA well, admitting what you don’t know something has to be your starting premise.
+Many people are ashamed of admitting when they don’t know something.
+But to do QA well, admitting when you don’t know something has to be your starting premise.